 Music is a great gift from God and each CCS student can develop his or her own musical abilities and talents to glorify God throughout life.

-The music program at CCS offers students a wide variety of avenues to express themselves musically and creatively.
-The foundation of music education at CCS is audiation, or “musical thinking.”
+The music program at Charlottesville Catholic School offers students a wide variety of avenues to express themselves musically and creatively.
+The foundation of music education at Charlottesville Catholic School is audiation, or “musical thinking.”
 Students’ audiation is bolstered by exposure to a rich musical vocabulary and participation in movement-based learning.
-In addition to learning audiation, CCS students receive a well-rounded musical experience.
+In addition to learning audiation, Charlottesville Catholic School students receive a well-rounded musical experience.
 Students learn about myriad styles, cultures, and time-periods; experiment with new instruments, tonalities, and meters; and move through different levels, spaces, and pathways.
-In addition, the CCS music program grants students the opportunity to improvise, read music, compose, and perform.
+In addition, the music program grants students the opportunity to improvise, read music, compose, and perform.
 Through these methods and techniques, students learn that, though entertaining, music is a discipline and art worthy of respect and diligent study.

-All elementary CCS students attend a general music class once a week where they sing, chant, move, and play a variety of percussion instruments such as hand-drums and Orff instruments (i.e. xylophones and metallophones).
+All elementary students attend a general music class twice a week where they sing, chant, move, and play a variety of percussion instruments.
 As students progress in their music education, they are exposed to music history and theory.
-Each year CCS students participate in the Christmas and Spring concerts where they perform a variety of music.
-All CCS students and their families look forward to these exciting events.
+Each year students participate in the Christmas and Spring concerts where they perform a variety of music.
+All students and their families look forward to these exciting events.

-Middle school students select art or music each semester.
+Middle school students take art and music for a semester each.
 In addition, middle school students have the opportunity to select from a variety of music electives, should they wish to gain a deeper understanding and focus in a core area.

 6th through 8th grade students practice and perform a spring musical production each year that is open to the public.